Cross-Chat Memory ...Sycophantic Respon...Hallucination RiskLack of Safety Che...Insufficient Distr...Emotional Over-Val...Missing Mental Hea...

 Frequently Asked Questions

-Is the ChatGPT Mental Health Safety Concerns truly random?
+What is the ChatGPT Mental Health Safety Concerns wheel for?

-What if I don't like the result from ChatGPT Mental Health Safety Concerns?
+How do I spin the ChatGPT Mental Health Safety Concerns?